leoj3n/consul-vault/README.md

 Once you've seen the demo, you'll want to run the stack as you will in production.

-**`setup.sh check`:** Checks that your Triton and Docker environment is sane and configures an environment file `_env` with a CNS record for Consul.
+**`provision.sh check`:** Checks that your Triton and Docker environment is sane and configures an environment file `_env` with a CNS record for Consul.
 We'll use this CNS name to bootstrap the Consul cluster.

-**`setup.sh up`:** Starts the Vault cluster via Docker Compose and waits for all instances to be up.
+**`provision.sh up`:** Starts the Vault cluster via Docker Compose and waits for all instances to be up.
 Once instances are up, it will poll Consul's status to ensure the raft has been created.

-**`setup.sh secure`:** Generates a token for gossip encryption and uploads the TLS cert for RPC encryption to the Consul cluster, updates the Consul configuration file to use these keys, and SIGHUPs all the instances.
+**`provision.sh secure`:** Generates a token for gossip encryption and uploads the TLS cert for RPC encryption to the Consul cluster, updates the Consul configuration file to use these keys, and SIGHUPs all the instances.
 This should be run before the Vault is initialized and unsealed.
 Use the following options:

 	--tls-key/-k <val>:
 		The file containing the TLS key (in PEM format) used to encrypt RPC.